furiex-ffxi/JobTracker/README.md

 - Player names
   - `//jt player1 <name>` through `//jt player6 <name>`
+  - `//jt p1 <name>` through `//jt p6 <name>` (alias for the above)
   - Sets the row labels (defaults are P1–P6).
+  - Names are stored with the first letter capitalized and the rest lowercase.
+  - Only the first three characters show in the UI; the full name is used for chat output.

 - Reset
   - `//jt reset`